 There is more connectivity.
 The neighborhoods east of Interstate 480 are blighted, meaning there is excessive vacant land and substandard buildings.
 Our city’s planning policies allowed this to happen, and we must be intentional about building these areas up.
 As more housing developments and commercial nodes are constructed, our urban core will become a vibrant place for residents who prefer this lifestyle.
 Walkable neighborhoods that are continuous become less of a liability and more of an asset for our neighbors.

-If you’d like to view the entire strategic plan, here is a link to the 105-page document.
+If you’d like to view the entire Urban Core Strategic Plan, here is a link to the 105-page document.
 You do not have to read it thoroughly, but the information you can catch while skimming through it is worthwhile.

 Lastly, if you live in a neighborhood located in the urban core, please become familiar with the resources of One Omaha.
 We support you and your neighbors by assisting with engagement to create strong and safe neighborhoods that represent a shared vision.